 Step 10: Run the Complete Hardware Test

-Run the hardware scan on your computer to determine any hardware failure which may be the cause of charging issue.
+Run the hardware scan on your computer to determine any hardware failure which may be the cause of the charging issue.

 For Dell users start the PC and immediately keep tapping F12 on the keyboard to go to the one-time boot menu.
 Select Diagnostic on this screen and then hit enter, it will run the hardware test and will let you know if there is any hardware failure.